lukastheiler/ttn_moteino/Readme.md

   ```

 However, I dont get any message on the backend.
+So OTAA is no really working ... to be continued

-... to be continued
+However, now that the device is activated, you can use these parameters for the next part.

-# The Things Network - Arduino Moteino Lora Walkthrough (Previous guide, outdated with the new backend)
+## Arduino Moteino Lora Walkthrough with ABP

 Step by step guide to get the Moteino Lora edition up and running.
 Shopping list: